Competition: Closed for 2013-2015

 Projects may last up to 24 months.
 In the first year, projects must start in the fall semester 2013.

 Terms and conditions of the second year of funding will remain the same as in the first year with the understanding that the composition of the PhD students may change.

-On behalf of the Government of Canada, Foreign Affairs and International Trade, Canada (DFAIT) provides funding for a maximum of five (5) Canadian PhD students per project, per year for a period of six (6) months in Brazil.
+On behalf of the Government of Canada, Foreign Affairs, Trade and Development Canada (DFATD) provides funding for a maximum of five (5) Canadian PhD students per project, per year for a period of six (6) months in Brazil.
 Funding will also be provided to the Canadian Project Lead for one (1) short-term faculty visit to Brazil per year, if required.

 The scholarship value is:

 Canadian institutions will disburse funds to the Canadian student or researcher to cover costs including: